yuktha-g/Quest_Global/README.md

-# RoadGuard-AI
+tures# RoadGuard-AI

-The Road Damage Detection System is an AI-powered infrastructure maintenance solution that automates the detection and categorization of road damage using images captured from CCTV cameras, mobile phones, and user uploads.
+The RoadGuard-AI is an AI-powered infrastructure maintenance solution that automates the detection and categorization of road damage using images captured from CCTV cameras, mobile phones, and user uploads.
 By leveraging state-of-the-art machine learning algorithms like YOLO (You Only Look Once), this system accurately identifies and classifies various types of road damages, including longitudinal cracks, transverse cracks, alligator cracks, and potholes.

 #### video link: https://drive.google.com/drive/folders/113GMsWvdYQhvsIYLvfjYLQcyItEqbhaO?usp=sharing